 Comments on Twitter

-I also asked people on Twitter what they thought of the similarities and differences.
-I have started to Storify them, and will add to this list as it grows!
+I also asked people on Twitter what they thought of the similarities and differences. [edit May 2018:] I used Storify to collect them but then Storify died so I embedded the tweets onto a new blog post.

 Beetham, H., Falconer, I., McGill, L., & Littlejohn, A. (2012).
 OER Synthesis and Evaluation / Open Practices Briefing.
 JISC.
 Retrieved from https://oersynth.pbworks.com/w/page/51668352/OpenPracticesBriefing